-Recovery Plan Status.
-This species has a state Recovery Plan, accepted by the New Mexico Game Commission in 2007.
+Recovery Plan Status: This species has a state Recovery Plan, accepted by the New Mexico Game Commission in 2007.
 Major recovery efforts since 2012 Review included a Share With Wildlife project to continue study habitat use by the species, another Share With Wildlife project to aid in captive rearing of the species, collaboration with an Arizona-New Mexico gartersnake working group, and public outreach.
 Future recovery efforts will focus on securing funding for research as presently not enough is understood about the biology of the species, the top priority in the state Recovery Plan.
 No new methods or strategies have been developed toward the recovery of the species and therefore no revision to the state Plan is called for at this time.
-Should the USFWS choose to list the species, the state Recovery Plan will need to be revised to reflect that decision.
+The USFWS is presently developing a recovery outline for the species and the state recovery plan should be reviewed for any necessary changes.